 One of the early foreclosures of failed share houses developed as part of a wide-scale scam goes up for public auction next week.
-The minimum bid for the building and land is set at 23,672,000 Yen (approx. 205,000 USD), with results to be announced on October 25.
+The minimum bid for the building and land is set at 23,672,000 Yen (approx. 205,000 USD), with results to be announced on October 25 (Update: It sold for 25,180,000 Yen to a private bidder).
 Back in January, several share houses by a former Ginza-based share house developer were listed for public foreclosure auction, selling for around a third to less than a half of what the original investors would have paid for them.

 This particular share house has yet to be connected to the water mains and has not been occupied or rented out since its completion in May 2017.